rwieruch/blog_robinwieruch_content/blog/react-range/index.md

 ### Exercises:

+* Give your Range Component a disabled state where it's no longer possible to interact with it.
 * Add a second thumb to the Range Component for being able to select a part *within* the track which doesn't start with our defined `min` value.

 <Divider />